 Here at Bunbury Aldersey CE Primary School, we believe that our children are the most important people and we endeavour to give ALL children lots of opportunities to share their thoughts and opinions and play an active role in the decisions that affect their learning and well-being.

-We have lots of ways that the children can do this formally, such as through the school council, ethos committee, lunchtime assistants, play leaders, pupil questionnaires and writing their own school newspaper for Schools Fest.
+We have lots of ways that the children can do this formally, such as through the school council, ethos committee, steering group, lunchtime assistants, play leaders, pupil questionnaires and writing their own school newspaper for Schools Fest.
 However, we also want to create an ethos that allows the children to regularly share their opinions in an informal way, in class and also to Mrs Badger.
 Mrs Badgers' door is always open to children (and staff!).
 Several of our pupils have initiated their own committees based on their beliefs and feelings about what the school 'currently needs.'